plantyplantman/zihanjin/src/content/blog/section-app.md

 For this project, I chose not to use the SDKs provided by OpenAI and Pinecone, as I felt they added an unnecessary layer of complexity.
 Unless you need to, you can often make do with issuing HTTP requests to their APIs.

-#### Tailwind CSS
+#### Tailwind CSS & Various UI libraries.

 Tailwind CSS greatly simplifies working with CSS.
-Notably, the command bar interface of the site was inspired by the command bar in Tailwind's documentation.
+Notably, the command K/ control K interface of the site was inspired by the command bar in [Tailwind's documentation](https://tailwindcss.com/).

+Various UI libraries were used such as [KBar](https://github.com/timc1/kbar) for the command K interface.

 #### Prisma